exah/react-universal-data/README.md

 ```
 </details>

-As hook depends on `fetcher` function identity to be stable, please, wrap it inside `useCallback` or define it outside the render function to prevent infinite updates.
+As the hook depends on the `fetcher` function identity to be stable, please, wrap it inside `useCallback` or define it outside of the render function to prevent infinite updates.

 ```js
 import React, { useCallback } from 'react'